What you need to know about dengue fever

 • Avoid any medication that lowers platelet levels.
 These include Furosemide, NSAIDs (hence the above note about Advil), and some other medications.
 Best to ask your doctor to confirm.

-You can get dengue more than once
+Yes, you CAN get dengue fever more than once

 Yes, as noted above you can get dengue more than once.
-As mentioned above, there are four serotypes (or strains) of the dengue virus: DENV-1, DENV-2, DENV-3 and DENV-4.
-It’s possible to get infected by each serotype, so a person can get dengue up to four times.
-Rarely, someone’s immune system does not produce sufficient antibodies for the strain they’ve had, and they can get the same strain again.
+There are at least four well-characterized serotypes (or strains) of the dengue virus: DENV-1, DENV-2, DENV-3 and DENV-4, and a fifth (DENV-5) was identified in 2015.
+It is possible to get infected by each serotype, so a person can get dengue up to four times.

 As mentioned above, compounding infections may cause something called antibody-dependent enhancement, where the next infection can lead to more severe disease.
 This means that if someone got infected with dengue, it’s important to try and prevent another infection with a different serotype.

-“Long dengue”: lingering effects of an infection
+“Long dengue”, genetics, and the lingering effects of an infection

 While many friends have come out just fine after a dengue infection, lingering effects are very widely documented.